Florence Art School Trip

 During the Renaissance, Venetian artists including Veronese, Bellini and Tintoretto created some of the most important art of their time.
 Venice is also at the forefront of modern and contemporary art at the Peggy Guggenheim and the world famous Biennale exhibition.Read More

-Denmark is famous throughout the world for its design school and nowhere is this better explore than in Copenhagen where there are museums dedicated to the subject.
+Our Copenhagen School Art Trip visits a city that is famous throughout the world for its innovative design school and where there are museums dedicated to the subject.
 For students of art Copenhagen provides many opportunities to discover lesser known Scandinavian painters, as well as better known Impressionists.Read More

 Plan Your Tour With Confidence